Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Simulation Study

 \subsubsection{Performance Measures}

-The estimation of average distance was evaluated by determining the posterior distribution of the $AD$ and computing the posterior mean, bias of the mean (difference between the posterior mean and the true average distance), standard deviation and median, as well as the $2.5\%$ and $97.5\%$ quantiles.
-Each of these posterior quantities was averaged across all simulations.
-We also computed the empirical standard error of the posterior mean, which is the sample standard deviation of posterior means.
-The key performance measures were the average bias and standard deviation to measure the accuracy and precision of the estimation.
+Estimation of the average distance ($AD$) was evaluated by characterizing its posterior distribution. we computed the posterior mean, median, standard deviation, mean squared error, and the $2.5\%$ and $97.5\%$ quantiles.
+We also calculated the bias of the mean (the posterior mean minus the true $AD$), the relative bias (the bias divided by the true $AD$) and determined the containment of the true $AD$ within the $95\%$ credible interval (formed by these two quantiles).
+Each of these posterior quantities was then averaged across all simulation runs to obtain corresponding overall measures, including the coverage probability derived from containment.
+We additionally computed the empirical standard error of the posterior mean, defined as the sample standard deviation of the posterior means.
+Our primary performance measures for assessing accuracy were the average bias and average relative bias.